||San Francisco, CA|

 You take a ferry from the Fisherman's Wharf area to get to Alcatraz, specifically from Pier 41.
 Buy tickets at the booth.
 If you're smart, you will book ahead because we've missed out on going several times when it's been booked out.
 You can reserve your tickets ahead of time online.

-It costs $19 per adult and $11 per child and that includes the audio tour and the ferry ride.
-There is only one company contracted to take you out to the island: Blue and Gold Ferries, call (415) 705-5555.
-Click here to reserve your tickets.
+It costs $30 per adult, and $18 per child and that includes the audio tour and the ferry ride.
+Click here to buy tickets online.

 This is an interactive map, you can zoom and move it.